 Augusta — Almost 18 months since Maine voters approved the legalization of recreational marijuana use by a narrow margin, Maine’s lawmakers are confident they’ve really done a number on it.
+To be more financially stable, you might want to look into playing some fun and thrilling sports betting games via UFABET168.

 “We are extremely pleased by how badly we really mangled what people voted for,” one legislator said of the new laws.